To manage a virtual assistant effectively:

 Feedback is the most critical element of managing a VA.
 It becomes fuel when done right.
 Gallup reports that 80% of staff who say they received meaningful feedback in the past week are fully engaged and committed to their work.
 Here’s how it can be systematically handled.

-My rule is simple: if I notice an issue today, I respond today.
+Flag issues the day you see them, respond same day, even if it's one line.
 Even if it’s one line.
 Late feedback is expensive because the VA repeats the same pattern tomorrow.

 All feedback lives on the task card (Trello / Wishup app).
 That way, the VA can re-read it when the task repeats.
 Feedback in WhatsApp gets buried.
 Then it repeats.